I love my pet Greek tortoise and am always looking for ways to take care of him in the best possible way and share my knowledge with others.

 What Do I Need for My Tortoise's Enclosure?

 Tortoises need room for exercise, and they like to roam around and explore their habitat.
 The enclosure should be at least 2 feet by 3-4 feet in size, rectangle in shape with a height of around 6 inches should suffice.
 You could either build an enclosure or get a ready made one.

 Only use untreated wood to build the enclosure, and I recommend putting castors on all four corners underneath so that it is easy to move around in case you want to shift places or clean the area.

-The enclosure should have a base of soft substrates such as an equal mix of organic soil and play sand which is at least 2 inches in depth.
+The enclosure should have a base of soft substrates such as an equal mix of organic soil and play sand or even just a coconut husk substrate which is at least 2 inches in depth.